-Software-defined WAN (SD-WAN) and local internet breakouts introduce new security challenges.
+SD-WAN and local internet breakouts introduce new security challenges.
 Each individual breakout must be secured with the same protections that were historically delivered at the centralized security gateway, including firewall, sandboxing, advanced threat prevention, data loss prevention, and IPS.

 In addition, next-generation firewalls (NGFWs) and other security appliances were never designed to support cloud applications.
-They are easily overwhelmed by cloud apps, because they cannot scale to support the high volume of long-lived connections the apps create.
+They’re easily overwhelmed by cloud apps because they can’t scale to support the high volume of long-lived connections the apps create.
 So, they end up inhibiting the productivity that cloud apps were designed to provide.
-They also cannot natively handle SSL-encrypted traffic.
+They also can’t natively handle SSL-encrypted traffic.

 As organizations embrace local internet breakouts and SD-WAN, they still need to deliver enterprise security capabilities across their local internet breakouts.
-Unfortunately, traditional NGFWs and appliance-based security stacks are not designed to support cloud applications, and their virtual counterparts leave you with many of the same limitations and challenges as traditional appliances.
+Unfortunately, traditional NGFWs and appliance-based security stacks aren’t designed to support cloud applications, and their virtual counterparts leave you with many of the same limitations and challenges as traditional appliances.
 It makes sense that as applications are moving to the cloud, your security moves to the cloud as well.

 Securing local internet breakouts and SD-WAN with cloud-based security provides multiple benefits over appliance-based solutions, including:

-- Reduce costs – A cloud-based security solution allows organizations to reduce MPLS costs, enable local internet breakouts, and inspect all your internet-bound traffic without buying, deploying, and managing stacks of costly security appliances or NGFWs in each branch.
+Reduced costs: Using a cloud-based security solution allows organizations to reduce MPLS costs, enable local internet breakouts, and inspect all your internet-bound traffic without buying, deploying, and managing stacks of costly security appliances or NGFWs in each branch.

 Are you still relying on legacy hub-and-spoke architectures?
 Are you looking to establish local internet breakouts, but wonder how to best secure them?
-Request a demo to learn how Zscaler can secure your local internet breakouts and deliver a fast and secure user experience.
+Request a demo to learn how Zscaler can secure your local internet breakouts and deliver a fast and secure user experience